DanielTisue/Application-Deployement_DigitalOcean.I/Step_1-Create-SSH Key/Create-SSH_key.md

-# Create an ssh key
+# Step 1 - Create an ssh key
 In this section we will create an ssh key.

-## Step 1
-Open up your terminal on your computer.
+##  Open up your terminal on your computer...

 -On a mac:
 * open finder